acosgames/acos-json-encoder/README.md

 # ACOS JSON Encoder for Websocket Networking

-Generate a delta of your JSON and then efficiently encode into serialized bytes using a dictionary to reduce your bandwidth bytes transmitted to players.
+Efficiently encode your JSON object or array into serialized bytes for primitive types, also includes a string dictionary to reduce bandwidth bytes transmitted to players.

-Best used with acos-json-delta
+This package should be used in combination with the [acos-json-delta](https://github.com/acosgames/acos-json-delta) to maximize bandwidth reduction.

 ## Installation